Rjacobucci/rjacobucci.github.io/_pages/about.md

 ## Advancing Mental Health Through Machine Learning

 I'm a Research Assistant Professor at the University of Wisconsin-Madison, pioneering the intersection of machine learning and clinical psychology.
-With **2,668+ citations** and cutting-edge research in digital phenotyping, I develop computational methods that transform how we understand and predict mental health crises.
+With cutting-edge research in digital phenotyping, I develop computational methods that transform how we understand and predict mental health crises.

 ### 🎯 Current Focus: Digital Mental Health Innovation